 You’ve been in business for quite some time, and have happily acquired some loyal clients.
 Everything seems to be going well until suddenly, the relationship turns soar or could be ending due to any number of common issues.

 There are always ups and downs when running a business.
-Definitely more highs than lows.
 But when you’re going through a rough patch with a long-term client, there are ways to make things better again, and ensure you don’t lose their business.

 Scenario 1.
 Someone new has joined your client’s senior team

 When your client hires new senior people, there’s always a risk that they’ll want to replace you with their own suppliers or contacts.
-They might want to prove themselves and make their own mark on the business.
-Starting fresh with someone else, so to speak.
+They might want to prove themselves and make their mark on the business by starting fresh with someone else.

 Just before the new person joins, prepare a report of everything you’ve achieved for your client since you started working for them.
 And then, when you introduce yourself on email, be as friendly as possible and explain how you thought they might want to be brought up to speed on all communications activity.
 Be friendly, approachable and go out of your way to impress.
 Use the language of ‘we’ to fully integrate yourself within the company, and adopt a relationship of trust.